pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

 Ad-hoc full backup describes the backup by creating a `Backup` Custom Resource (CR) object.
 TiDB Operator performs the specific backup operation based on this `Backup` object.
 If an error occurs during the backup process, TiDB Operator does not retry, and you need to handle this error manually.

-Currently, the above three authorization methods are supported for the ad-hoc full backup.
-This document provides examples in which the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace is backed up to AWS storage and all the above methods are used in the examples.
+This document provides examples in which the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace is backed up to GCS.

 ### Prerequisites for ad-hoc full backup